Fichier 1

 seskunas-architecture-workshop-public-sculpture-01.jpg

-0. I SAW A PUBLIC SCULPTURE
+0. I SAW INFINITY

-The Public Sculpture (2018) for NYC Parks and The Bronx River Arts Center was designed in collaboration with Gabriela Salazar and installed in Starlight Park, The Bronx.
+What comes around goes around (2018) for NYC Parks and The Bronx River Arts Center was designed in collaboration with Gabriela Salazar and installed in Starlight Park, The Bronx.
 A folded corten steel structure forms an infinity loop that references the former roller coaster that occupied the site in the 1920’s, framing views to the surrounding landscape and creating zones of private and communal congregation.

 0.